spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 <aside class="block-torn-paper">

-**Quest: Destroy the Portal.** The Chief sees the time portal as the root cause of all the problems on the station.
+**Quest: Destroy the Portal.** The Chief Engineer sees the time portal as the root cause of all the problems on the station.
 She asks you to find a way into the Portal Chamber, to physically destroy the portal itself and the plans, which are stored on a secure drive in the chamber.
 If you can pull this off, she says she can smuggle you down to the planet.

 </aside>